FIRST-TIME & RETURNING USERS

 Coding

-I used this transcription text along with the videos themselves to thematically code the data based on certain actions and where they occured (homepage, location page, etc.), exploring specifically:
+I used this transcription text along with the session videos themselves to thematically code the data based on certain actions and where they occured (homepage, location page, etc.), exploring specifically:

 Tools and Data used to make decisions: